billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

 **7. A short zoo of applications**

 The following list summarises some of the experiments and applications described in the references.
-It's not complete, but I've separated the symmetries of the index space $I$ from those of the values taken by $X: I \to V$.
+It's not complete, but I've separated the symmetries of the index space $I$ from those of the values taken by ${\bf x} : I \to V$.

  <table border="1">
   <tr>